mileweb/docs-content-hdt/docs/portal/transports/delete-transport.md

 ![null](</docs/resources/images/transports/delete-transport-2.png>)

-Note: Deleting a transport will deletes all objects created for the transport.
+Note: Deleting a transport will delete all objects created for the transport.